Sub Flows & Features

 Info Session

-An informative non-vending session which provides the peripheral the consumer's card details upon their card presentation.
-The consumer is not charged (is notified by that via "card read successfully"), and the transaction ends with "Vend Denied" (as there is actual authorization, nor is there a need to proceed to a vending process).
+An informative non-vending session that provides the peripheral with the consumer's card details upon their card presentation.
+The consumer is not charged (is notified via "card read successfully"), and the transaction ends with "Vend Denied" (since there is no actual authorization, nor is there a need to proceed to the vending process).

-Used mostly for consumer re-identification by having the consumer present the same card he started the transaction process with.
+Used chiefly for consumer re-identification by having the consumer present the same card he used to start the transaction.

 Usually relevant for rentals and EV chargers.

-Incremental authorizations can be used to increase the total amount authorized if the amount of the estimate/initial authorization is insufficient.
-An incremental authorization request may also be based on a revised estimate of what the cardholder may spend.
-Incremental authorizations do not replace the original authorization — they are additional to previously authorized amounts — the sum of all linked estimated and incremental authorizations represent the Total amount authorized for a given transaction.
+Incremental authorizations can be used to increase the total amount authorized when the estimate/initial authorization is insufficient.
+An incremental authorization request may also be based on a revised estimate of the cardholder's spending.
+Incremental authorizations do not replace the original approval—they are additional to previously authorized amounts.
+The sum of all linked estimated and incremental authorizations represents the Total amount permitted for a given transaction.

 An example of using Incremental Authorization:

-Default Credit of 10.00$, Maximum Default Credit of 50.00$: Should the consumer take items worth more than the Default Credit amount but less than the Maximum Default Credit amount (for example- items worth 17.00$)- the device would go through a 2nd authorization process for the difference between the "final price" and Default Credit amount (7.00$):
+Default Credit of 10.00$, Maximum Default Credit of 50.00$: Should the consumer take items worth more than the Default Credit amount but less than the Maximum Default Credit amount (for example, items worth 17.00$), the device would go through a 2nd authorization process for the difference between the "final price" and the Default Credit amount (7.00$):

-• Should the 2nd authorization fail- the consumer would only be charged for the amount of the first authorization, meaning of the Default Credit (10.00$).
-In such case the risk is on the machine's operator, meaning the loss of the 2nd authorization being failed would be on his end.
+Should the 2nd authorization fail- the consumer would only be charged for the amount of the first authorization, meaning of the Default Credit (10.00$).
+In such a case, the risk is on the machine's operator, meaning the loss of the 2nd authorization being failed would be on his end.

 Should the consumer have taken items worth more than the Maximum Default Credit (for example- items worth 60.00$)- it's up for the machine to send the final price to be the Maximum Default Credit, as otherwise the transaction would be cancelled.
-In such case, once again the risk is on the machine's operator should the 2nd authorization not be successful, as well as the machine not being able to charge the consumer for more than the Maximum Default Credit (meaning there's at least a 10.00$ loss).
+In such a case, once again, the risk is on the machine's operator should the 2nd authorization not be successful, as well as if the machine cannot charge the consumer for more than the Maximum Default Credit (meaning there's at least a $10.00 loss).